Is customer data contained in the customer’s AWS account?¶

 Yes, all Aviatrix AMI is deployed in the customer’s private cloud environment.

-Will the controller and gateway need to reach out to Aviatrix environment to receive command or send routing data to Aviatrix?¶
+Will the controller and gateway need to reach out to Aviatrix to receive commands or send routing data to Aviatrix?¶

-No, customer’s configuration data is never accessed by Aviatrix.
-The only time Aviatrix receives information from customer is for:
+No, customers’ configuration data is never accessed by Aviatrix.
+The only time Aviatrix receives information from a customer is:

-- When customer push log data to our encrypted customer S3 bucket for technical support.
+- When a customer pushes log data to our encrypted customer S3 bucket for technical support.

-Do we need a controller in each cloud environment like one AWS, one for Azure, etc. If not, how do I do multi-cloud traffic steering?¶
+Do we need a controller in each cloud environment (i.e., one for AWS, one for Azure, etc.)?
+If not, how do we do multi-cloud traffic steering?¶

-- User cannot login to the Aviatrix gateway as the SSH access is disabled.
+- Users cannot login to Aviatrix Controller or Gateway instances, as SSH access is disabled.

-- Both Controller and Gateway instances have hard disk encryption, using Elastic Block Storage (EBS).
-See detail: https://docs.aviatrix.com/HowTos/FAQ.html#encrypt-controller-ebs-volume and https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html.
+- Both Controller and Gateway instances have hard disk encryption, using AWS Elastic Block Storage (EBS) encryption.
+For more information, see AWS’ documentation: https://docs.aviatrix.com/HowTos/FAQ.html#encrypt-controller-ebs-volume and https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html.

-- Aviatrix Gateway instance’s security group inbound rule only opens to the Controller EIP on port 443.
+- Aviatrix Gateway instances’ inbound security group only opens to the Controller EIP on port 443.
 See additional detail here How do I secure the Controller access?

 Does Aviatrix Controller have a database running?¶

 Controllers send messages to your SQS or via HTTPS to the Gateway.
-Gateway pull messages from SQS.
+Gateways pull messages from SQS.

 Is Aviatrix SOC2 certified?¶

-Yes, Aviatrix is SOC2 Type 1 certified and SOC2 Type 2 is target for Aug 2020.
+Yes, Aviatrix is SOC2 Type 1 and Type 2 certified.

 Is Aviatrix PCI-DSS compliant?¶

-Aviatrix is not in-scope for PCI-DSS compliant.
-We do not process credit card information nor do we have access to the customer’s data.
+Aviatrix is not in-scope for PCI-DSS compliance.
+We do not process credit card information, nor do we have access to the customer’s data.
 Aviatrix software is deployed in the customer’s private network.